-Christmas Traditions: Glühwein
+Cozy Christmas Traditions: Sipping Glühwein

-Cozy choice of an après-ski treat, mulled wine is a favourite drink of choice in ski huts across Europe.
-German Glühwein or “glow-wine”, named after the hot irons once used for its mulling, is popular in German-speaking countries and also in French region of Alsace, right across the border.
-The German tradition dates back to 1420 with noble families starting to grow first Riesling grapes, which can also be used in Glühwein along with Pinot Noir and Cabernet Franc.
+Cozy choice of an après-ski treat mulled wine is a favorite drink in the ski huts across Europe.
+Glühwein or “glow-wine”, named after the hot irons once used for its mulling, is popular in German-speaking countries and also in French region of Alsace, right across the border.
+The tradition dates back to 1420 with noble families starting to grow first Riesling grapes, which can also be used in Glühwein along with Pinot Noir and Cabernet Franc.

 Perfect for those nights by the fire, wrapping presents and enjoying the Spirit of the Holidays.
 It tastes like heaven, warms your tummy and your toes and is bound to make your cheeks glow.